How DeckSwap Works

 Step 01

-Higher-value or more sensitive transactions can enter premium escrow, while cleaner deals can move through direct shipping at a lower cost.
+High-value or more sensitive transactions can use premium escrow.
+Cleaner deals can move through protected direct shipping at a lower cost.

 Step 02